 There are several reasons for this.
-First, it’s so reductive that it becomes erroneous.
-Second, the reason it is so reductive is because it is originally a right-wing idea to paint Mao as worse than Hitler.
-So third, when leftists embrace the idea of killing off landlords, they’re embracing a pseudo-fantasy, that was, from the beginning, conjured up for the right-wing to use as a boogeyman.
+First, it’s such a reductive statement that it becomes erroneous.
+Second, the reason it is so reductive is because it’s originally a right-wing idea to paint Mao as worse than Hitler.
+So third, when leftists embrace the idea of killing off landlords, they’re embracing a reductive, non-historical state, that was conjured up for the right-wing to use as a boogeyman.

 There are a few reasons why the “Mao killed the landlords” narrative is reductive.
-For one, there was no government policy about executing landlords.
+First, there wasn’t a government policy about executing landlords.
 The Chinese Communist Party never did anything to execute landlords.
-Peasants themselves killed their landlord.
+Rather, peasants and workers themselves killed their landlord.

-Nazi Germany put so many resources into planning and engineering mass killing sites and graves for the Holocaust.
+Nazi Germany put many resources and much energy into planning and engineering mass killing sites and graves for the Holocaust.
 In the USSR, the NKVD – the secret police – handled the killing of “counterrevolutionaries” themselves, with secret operations.
+This was all a matter of government enabled and government enforced policy.

 But in Mao’s China, the government didn’t do the killing, or even the planning of killing.
-China under Mao reformed their land use and distribution policies.
-They then warned that if people don’t adapt to the changes, then they’re putting themselves at risk.
+However, China under Mao reformed their land use and distribution policies, which then led to power struggles between peasants and landlords.
+The government then warned that if people don’t adapt to the land reform changes, they were putting themselves at risk.

 From there, China didn’t even permit people to kill their landlords.
 But it also wasn’t illegal to beat them either.

-Another thing that people miss is that landlords in China at the time were different from our current conception of landlords.
-In the US, landlords are people who apply capitalist enterprise to housing.
+Another thing that people miss is that landlords in China at the time were different from current landlords.
+We think of landlords as people who apply capitalist enterprise to housing.
 They have power because they invest capital into a privately-owned housing unit.
 In other words, landlords operate the same way all capitalists do, but they use our housing units do it.

 In China at that point, land ownership was much more similar to feudalism, although China’s economy had been warped by Imperialism and Civil War, so it can’t be neatly compared to a conventional feudal system.